mcred89/rean_assignment/README.md

 If running the command: Fill out the 'KeyName' (without .pem) and 'Bucket' name values.
 This template will only accept 't2.mirco' and 't2.small' for the 'InstanceType' Value.
 Copy the entire block below.

+<pre><code>
-aws cloudformation create-stack --stack-name mcilroy-stack1 --template-body file://WordPressSiteFormation.json --parameters \
+aws cloudformation create-stack --stack-name mcilroy-stack --template-body file://WordPressSiteFormation.json --parameters \
 ParameterKey=KeyName,ParameterValue="KEYPAIR" \
 ParameterKey=InstanceType,ParameterValue="t2.micro" \
 ParameterKey=Bucket,ParameterValue="BUCKET" \
 --capabilities CAPABILITY_IAM
+</code></pre>

 # Outline of how the template works: